ductsoup/IIoT-Shop-Air-Monitor/README.md

 ## Overview
 Typically you'd use a simple pressure switch and a stacklight for a visual indication of the shop air pressure status.
 The cost is over $500 per unit.
 That offended me so I looked into more capable alternatives.

 For under $100 the stack light can be replaced by a Neopixel matrix and the pressure switch with a 0-10V pressure transducer.
-A WiFi capable Arduino style microcontroller adds the ability to report to an MQTT broker or a MODBUS TCP master.
+A WiFi capable Arduino style microcontroller adds the ability to report to a MODBUS TCP master or an MQTT broker (exercise for the reader).

 ![alt text](/images/assembled.jpg)